Free File Comparison and Differencing Tools (Diff Utilities)

 xdelta Open Source Binary Diff, Delta / Differential Compression Tool

-xdelta allows you to make binary diffs of two binary files.
+xdelta is a command line tool that allows you to make binary diffs of two binary files.
 Actually, xdelta is apparently more than that - it is, according to their web page, "a complete system for managing delta-compressed storage and network transport".
 The latest version supports VDIFF / RFC 3284 encoding and decoding.

 Java xdelta